MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/cluster-follower.md

 > [!NOTE]
 > If the collection of override authorized principals is *empty*, there will be no database-level principals.

-## Table policy overrides
+## Table and materialized views policy overrides

-By default, a table in a database that is being followed by a follower cluster keeps the source table's caching policy.
-However, the table-level [caching policy](cachepolicy.md) can be overridden in the follower cluster.
+By default, tables and materialized views in a database that is being followed by a follower cluster keep the source entity's caching policy.
+However, table and materialized view [caching policies](cachepolicy.md) can be overridden in the follower cluster.
-Use the `replace` option to override the source table's caching policy.
+Use the `replace` option to override the source entity's caching policy.

 ## Database level commands